 The Yangtze river’s finless porpoise is one of the very few porpoises (relatives of dolphins and whales) that live in fresh water.
 Its small size and cute 'smile' make it much loved in China and beyond.
 But we need to prevent it going the same way as the functionally extinct Yangtze river dolphin, also known as the Baiji.

-There are now as few as 1,000 finless porpoises left in the Yangtze, spread around in small groups.
-The porpoises are at risk from the same threats that the Baiji faced – including loss of food sources and boat collisions – and without urgent action their numbers in the main river could well drop to below 250 in the next 5 years.
+The porpoises are at risk from the same threats that the Baiji faced – including loss of food sources and boat collisions.

 Where the Yangtze finless porpoise lives